delphidabbler/vied/Build.md

 * `make resources`

   Compiles the resource files required to build the program.
-Files are placed in the `Bin` directory, which must exist.
+The resulting `.res` files are placed in the `Bin` directory, which must exist.

 * `make pascal`

-  Compiles the pascal source using the required version of Delphi.
+  Compiles the pascal source code.
 Requires that resource files are present in the `Bin` directory.
-The compiled exe file is placed in the `Exe` directory.
+The compiled executable file is placed in the `Exe` directory and `.dcu` files are written to the `Bin` directory.

 * `make vied`